 Sorry if I can't describe my needs more precise, but maybe we get into a discussion and I can explain.

-RE: Complex workflows - Added by Thomas Lecavelier almost 10 years ago
+RE: Complex workflows - Added by Thomas Lecavelier about 10 years ago

 From what I understand, I doubt redmine could help you: I think you need multiple workflow (one for each command process) by tracker (in that case, I see a tracker as a supermarket)), which is not possible in redmine.
 Maybe have you on other vision of your setup?

-RE: Complex workflows - Added by Ingmar Heinrich almost 10 years ago
+RE: Complex workflows - Added by Ingmar Heinrich about 10 years ago

 Well, Redmine is calling itself Project Management Software, so it should be able to fulfil my needs :-)

 Maybe something like a 'ticket template plugin' would do the job: You create a ticket from a template, and several subtickets with calculated due dates etc are being created, possibly already assigned to a predefined person.